 The Master of Science in Nursing requires a minimum of 49.5-82.5 quarter units of graduate credit, with a minimum of 40.5 quarter units completed at National University.
 Refer to the General Catalog section on graduate admission requirements for specific information regarding admission and evaluation.
 Students must maintain a cumulative GPA of 3.0 and must maintain a B (84%) in all core and specialization courses.
+Students participating in the Nursing Administration specialization must complete 200 hours of a preceptored practicum experience within their specialty capstone course.

-RN-MSN Pathway Options
+RN-MSN Pathway Options and Course Requirements

-Candidates that do not hold a Bachelor's degree for admission to the graduate program will follow one of the RN-MSN pathway.
+Candidates that do not hold a Bachelor's degree for admission to the graduate program will follow one of the RN-MSN pathways.
 Candidates accepted into the RN- MSN must provide completion of an associate degree in nursing or diploma Nursing Program and hold an unencumbered Registered Nurse license.